kubewarden/docs/src/tasks.md

 `kwctl` is a Command Line Interface (CLI) tool that will allow both the policy authors and the cluster administrators to test policies before they are applied to the Kubernetes cluster.

-The user experience (UX) of this tool is intended to be as easy and intuitive as possible.
-Think of it as the `docker` CLI tool if you were working with containers.
+The user experience (UX) of this tool is intended to be easy and intuitive like the `docker` CLI tool.

 #### Use cases